Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 Houston vs. Auburn: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 1 seed Houston Cougars (32-3) aim to advance to the Sweet 16 of the NCAA Tournament when they face the No. 9 seed Auburn Tigers (21-12) on Saturday at 7:10 PM.
+The No. 1 seed Houston Cougars (32-3) will take to the court against the No. 9 seed Auburn Tigers (21-12) on Saturday with a spot in the Sweet 16 of the NCAA Tournament on the line.
+This contest tips at 7:10 PM.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Houston vs. Auburn matchup.
+In this article, you can check out odds and spreads for the Houston vs. Auburn matchup across multiple sportsbooks.

 Houston vs. Auburn Game Info